jwoertink/sitemapper/README.md

   # use gzip compression?
   c.compress = false # default true

-  # where to store the sitemaps
+  # which storage class to use
-  c.storage = :aws  # default is :local
+  c.storage = Sitemapper::AwsStorage  # default is SiteMapper::LocalStorage

-  # see the aws config stuff below
+  # see the aws config docs below
-  c.aws_config = nil # default is nil but should be a Hash(String, String) when used end
+  c.aws_config = AwsStorageConfig.new(...) # default is nil but should be an AwsStorageConfig when used end

 # Use sitemapper
-sitemaps = Sitemapper.build do
+sitemaps = Sitemapper.build do |builder|
-  add("/about", changefreq: "yearly", priority: 0.1)
+  builder.add("/about", changefreq: "yearly", priority: 0.1)
-  add("/profiles/somedude", changefreq: "always", priority: 0.9)
+  builder.add("/profiles/somedude", changefreq: "always", priority: 0.9)
 end

 # Do whatever you want with these.